 Equipment Rental is available - Please click here for more information.

 Registration & Costs

 AzDS charges a registration fee per season which supports the costs of facilities, coaches and uniforms.
-The seasonal fee structure includes:
+Each sport costs $30.00.

-All athletes are required to complete the AzDS Liability Waiver.
+All athletes are required to complete the AzDS Liability Waiver: English Spanish

 Arizona Disabled Sports